Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 If you skipped the README: go back and read it.

-If you didn’t read it: this document will hurt your feelings, and yes, you deserve that.

 > [!CAUTION]
 > If you added your own mods on top of Smorgasbord, you voided the warranty, and I am not helping you fix it.